SaxWeevil/docs/docs/BiologicalRelationships.md

 **What's most important information we want to store?:**
 -->

-- Was the plant just visited, or was there feeding by adults, or was there feeding by larvae?
-Have you observed it in wild or did you collect the specimen with some plant material to look later for feeding traces on that plant?
+- Was the plant merely visited, or was feeding observed?
+If so, was it adult or larval feeding?
+Was the observation made in the wild, or was the specimen collected together with plant material and examined later for feeding traces?
-- Did you rear the species?
-This would mean that you collect the larvae with the complete host plant and observed the whole life cycle until you got the adult beetle.
-Observations from rearing contain the highest value in host-plant relationships since this is direct evidence.
+- Was the species reared?
+This implies that larvae were collected along with their host plant and the full life cycle was observed until the adult beetle emerged.
+Rearing records provide the strongest evidence for host–plant relationships, as they constitute direct evidence.
-- What plant part are the larvae or adult beetle feeding on?
+- Which plant part is used by the larvae or adult beetles for feeding?
 - Was the specimen endophagous or exophagous?
-- Is the relationship characterized by structures like galls or leaf rolls?
+- Is the interaction characterized by specific structures such as galls or leaf rolls?
-- (maybe) What plant part are the adults sitting on?
+- On which plant part were the adults observed sitting (optional)?
-- (maybe) did your source state some general information about the fedding specifity like mono-, oligo- or polyphagy?
+- Does the source provide general information about feeding specificity, such as mono-, oligo-, or polyphagy (optional)?

-Interactions between larvae and plants are more relevant than interactions with adults: They are more likely to have evolutionary significance, and the presence of suitable larval hosts is required for reproduction, having implications for conservation, crop protection and species distribution.
-Nevertheless, specific observations of adults indicate where to actually find the adult species or can be of indirect evidence of host plant relationships noone ever conducted research on (if you collect all the time the adult beetle from a single species there is evidence about its feeding behaviour).
+Interactions between larvae and plants are generally more relevant than those involving adults.
+They are more likely to have evolutionary significance, and the availability of suitable larval host plants is essential for reproduction, with important implications for conservation, crop protection, and species distribution.

+Nevertheless, observations of adult beetles remain valuable: they can indicate where species are likely to be found and may provide indirect evidence of host–plant relationships that have not yet been formally studied.
+For example, repeatedly collecting adults from the same plant species can suggest a consistent feeding association.

 <!--